postmodern/wordlist.rb/README.txt

 == DESCRIPTION:

 A Ruby library for generating and working with wordlists.
+Wordlist allows one to efficiently generate unique wordlists from arbitrary text or other sources, such as website content.
+Wordlist can also quickly enumerate through words within an existing wordlist, applying mutation rules to each word.

 == FEATURES: